Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 - 💰 Price: FREE

-Galleria Sciarra is a mesmerizing 19th-century courtyard decorated in beautiful frescoes and the sun rays that pierce through its glass ceiling.
+Galleria Sciarra is a mesmerizing 19th-century courtyard decorated in beautiful frescoes and sun rays that pierce through its glass ceiling.

 Pantheon